 While learning about martial art from a book might sound like old school as it gets, stops and think about it.
 There’s a reason why BJJ books still keep coming out, even in the digital age.
 Back in the day, before all the DVDs, digital instructionals, podcasts, and YouTube, BJJ books were the only source of knowledge outside of the Academy.
 And even then, books on the subjects were quite scarce, given the subject matter and how recent BJJ is as a martial art.

 The first thing to understand about learning from books is to manage expectations.
-This is especially true for younger generations, who are used to digital instruction way more than a written one.
+This is especially true for younger generations, who are used to digital instruction way more than written one.
 As you’ll see further on, the Best Jiu-Jitsu Books focus on a bunch of different subjects, despite all of them being specific for the art.
 As such, you’ll need to choose the subject that pertains to you most at the moment.
-For example, if you’re a complete beginner, something about the history, meaning, and overall structure of Jiu-Jitsu should be you’re after.
+For example, if you’re a complete beginner, something about the history, meaning, and overall structure of Jiu-Jitsu should be what you’re after.
 Conversely, if you’re an advanced competitor, perhaps looking into BJJ concepts will benefit you more than choosing a book that explains techniques.
 Even biographical books, outlining people’s experiences in the art can have a significant learning impact on you at a certain point of your grappling journey.

 Finally, remember that learning via books does not mean carrying around a 500-page paperback with you at all times.
 While for most, a real book is preferable, there’s nothing wrong with digital books.
 Just get your whole collection in E-book format and you can have it with you everywhere you go.
 To that extent, even audiobooks might have a place, but not many BJJ-related ones are available in this format.